 A histogram shows us how the data are distributed.
 Each bin or bar in the plot represents the number or frequency of pixels that fall within the range specified by the bin.

-breaks = argument to specify fewer or more breaks in our histogram.
+breaks = argument to specify fewer or more breaks in your histogram.
 Note that this argument does not result in the exact number of breaks that you may want in your histogram.

 # plot histogram hist(lidar_dem, breaks = 3, main = "Distribution of surface elevation values with breaks", xlab = "Elevation (meters)", ylab = "Frequency", col = "springgreen")

-Alternatively, we can specify specific break points that we want
+Alternatively, you can specify specific break points that you want